roy-sukrit/Facebook-Group-Post-Automation-Selenium-Python/readme.md

   - ✔️ To post the desire status/text, open the  **PostingContents.txt**  file in notepad, and add text there (this will not come in the double quotes).

-  - ✔️ Most important step - You have note down all the facebook groups url and paste the group **id's**  **facebook.com/groups/:id** in fb_credentials json file ( id is generally a unique number to identify the facebook group) .
-This is the most common way to mess up you can run into element not found error.
+  - ✔️ Paste the urls of the group in the group_links.txt as URL1 , URL2 , ........
+URL 'N' (this will not come in the double quotes)

+  - ✔️ Put the images you wish to upload in img folder make sure to make it within 512 x 512 for best resolution

   - ✔️ After performing the above steps, run the **fbPost.exe** to start posting.

+  - ✔️ Press "Y" in the fbPost cmd if you wish to upload text with images and "N" if you just want to upload text based post .

+  - ✔️ That's it!
+Sit back and watch the bot post in your facebook groups.

 ### Is it safe to use, and I have given my Facebook credentials?